Zero-1729/rocket/docs/Specification.md

 + Allows for the Programmer to focus on the Design/Structure and not so much the implementation.
 + Fewer Obscure errors.

-As a final note, Rocket's C compiler (`Luna`) allocates memory in accordance with the length of a value.
+As a final note, Rocket's C compiler (`RLuna`) allocates memory in accordance with the length of a value.
 Where a number like `1024` is considereded as a `16bit` value.
 This atleast tries to make up for any unneccesary and inefficient memory allocation.

 ---